awslabs/fhir-works-on-aws-deployment/README.md

 ### Retrieving user variables

-After installation, all user-specific variables (such as `USER_POOL_APP_CLIENT_ID`) can be found in the `INFO_OUTPUT.yml` file.
+After installation, all user-specific variables (such as `USER_POOL_APP_CLIENT_ID`) can be found in the `Info_Output.log` file.
 You can also retrieve these values by running the following command:
 ```
 serverless info --verbose --region <REGION> --stage <STAGE>.
 ```